scott45/Linux-monitoring/README.md

 # Linux-monitoring
-> learning some linux system administration and other important commands
+> Some linux system administration and other important commands